collabnix/redisplanet/README.md

 # RedisPlanet - A Curated List of Redis Resources

 RedisPlanet is a curated list of popular Redis resources available over the internet.
 This repository is maintained by the Collabnix community.

-Feel free to contribute the links and resources for Redis.
+Have Questions?
+Join us over [Slack](https://launchpass.com/collabnix) and get chance to be a part of 5300+ DevOps enthusiasts.
+Want to contribute?
+Click here and get your favorite tool added.

 ## Creating Redis database